rickyparada/rickyparada.github.io/_pages/teaching.md

 ### **Social and Community Impact Committee Chair**

-**Stanford Quantum Computing Association (SQCA), *Stanford University* (2021-present)**
+**Stanford Quantum Computing Association (SQCA), *Stanford University* (2021 - 2024)**

-Organize speaker series/events at the intersection of Quantum Computing (QC) and social good.
-Collaborate with other organizations and develop initiatives that improve diversity, equity, and inclusion (DEI) within QC.
-Teach quantum computing fundamentals to those interested in the field with little to no experience.
+Organized speaker series/events at the intersection of Quantum Computing (QC) and social good.
+Collaborated with other organizations and develop initiatives that improve diversity, equity, and inclusion (DEI) within QC.
+Taught quantum computing fundamentals to those interested in the field with little to no experience.

 ---